 There are 206,131 Medicare enrollees in Syracuse, New York, split among FFS and standard Medicare services.
 This yields a participation rate of around 47.52%, slightly higher than the national average of 42.12%.
-This article will explore what supplemental plans you have available for Medicare in Syracuse, New York.
+This article will explore your supplemental plans for Medicare in Syracuse, New York.

 Supplemental Medicare Plans in Syracuse, New York

-Many people stand to benefit when enrolling in a supplemental Medicare plan in New York.
+Many people benefit from enrolling in a supplemental Medicare plan in New York.
 Doing so allows you to cover additional costs not covered under your traditional plan.
 We base the quotes listed below on a female aged 70, so the exact pricing of premiums, MOOP (maximum out-of-pocket) costs, and deductibles may vary.

 Cheapest Medicare Advantage Plans in Syracuse, New York